alire-project/alire/README.md

 4. Run it: `alr run`

 ## Dependencies and upgrading ##
-Alire keeps track of a project dependencies by compiling the file `myproj_alr.ads` file in the root folder of your project.
+Alire keeps track of a project dependencies by compiling the file `./alire/alr_deps.ads` file of your project.
 You may check the one just created in the previous example.

+This file can be managed through `alr`:

+* `alr with project_name` adds a dependency.
+You can immediately 'with' its packages in your code.
+* `alr with --del project_name` removes a dependency.
+* `alr with --from yourproject.gpr` reads the given GPR file and adds dependencies specified in comments as alr invocations.
+For example:

+    ```Ada
+    with "xstrings"; -- alr with xstrings
+    project My_Project is
+    ```

-If you need to add dependencies you must edit the file (example in the works) and then issue one of:
+Alternatively you can edit the file (example in the works) and then issue one of:

 * `alr update`, which will fetch any additional dependencies in your project; or
 * `alr update --online`, which will previously update the Alire catalog to obtain newly available releases.